Ofir Abu, Politics

 Eric Fleisch, NEJS

 Eric's dissertation "Israeli NGOs and Their Overseas Partners: The Real and Perceived Boundaries of Influence and Legitimacy" studies the historical development of relationship structures and dynamics between Israeli NGOs and American Jews who fund their work.
 It examines the formal organizational structures mediating the philanthropic relationships as well as the range of opinions regarding the ideal roles each should play in diasporic partnerships.
+He successfully defended his disseration in March 2014.

 Randy Geller, NEJS

 Randy successfully defended his doctoral dissertation on the Druze and other minorities in the Israel Defense Forces between 1948 and 1957.
 He had a position as post-doc at American University's History department in 2011-2012 and at the University of Texas, Austin for 2012-2013.
 In 2013 he was appointed the inaugural Les and Eva Erdi Lecturer in Israel and Middle East Studies at Monash University in Australia.
+For the academic year 2014-2015, Randy will be a post-doctoral fellow in Israel Studies at the University of Toronto.

 Laura Ligouri, Anthropology